voteflux/flux/CONSTITUTION.QLD.md

 * Registered Officers cannot resign, they must be replaced by application of the party secretary.
 * The Registered Officer signs off (and notifies the Electoral Commission Queensland) on the appointment of the Deputy Registered Officer, who's nomination is vetted in a majority vote by a quorum of Steering Committee members.

-Email to the registered officers can be sent c/o The Flux Party Queensland Secretary, mailing address for the registered officers is consistent with the Electoral Commission records.
+Email to the registered officers can be sent to leadership.qld@votflux.org, mailing address for the registered officers is consistent with the Electoral Commission records.

 #### Party Agent